 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 There are advantages to working with a bank.
-Bank loans and lines of credit tend to have better rates and terms than online lenders.
-You can visit in person to get personalized help and more easily streamline your banking by having multiple accounts with the same institution.
+Bank loans and business lines of credit tend to have better rates and terms than online lenders.
+You can visit in person to get personalized help and more easily streamline your banking by having a business checking account and loans with the same institution.

 Plus, bank loans often have a lot of flexibility.
 Repayment terms for term loans typically start at 12 months, but you may also be able to choose a longer term of up to 60 months, which can make the monthly payments more manageable.
 You can then decide to pay the loan off early, though you should check to make sure there are no prepayment penalties.